Ketamine Therapy for Anxiety

 Although some amount of anxiety is normal, as many as 40 million Americans suffer from an anxiety disorder.

-What is Generalized Anxiety Disorder (GAD)
+What Is Generalized Anxiety Disorder (GAD)

-Some amount of anxiety is normal, but when someone experiences anxiety symptoms are difficult to control and occur on most days over a six-month period or longer, they may be diagnosed with Generalized Anxiety Disorder.
+Some amount of anxiety is normal, but when someone experiences anxiety symptoms that are difficult to control and occur on most days over a six-month period or longer, they may be diagnosed with Generalized Anxiety Disorder.

 How Is Anxiety Treated?